 Patellofemoral pain syndrome

-Patellofemoral pain syndrome (PFPS) otherwise known as “runner’s knee” is a common condition that causes pain at the front of the knee joint.
-We offer a range of effective PFPS treatments to reduce pain and discomfort.
+Patellofemoral pain syndrome (PFPS), also known as ‘runner’s knee’, is a common condition that causes pain at the front of the knee joint and around the kneecap (patella).

-Patellofemoral pain syndrome is a term used to describe pain at the front of your knee and around the kneecap (patella).
-Otherwise known as runner's knee, PFPS is caused by a structural defect in the knee or a biomechanical factor that puts too much stress on your kneecap during high-impact activities.
+PFPS is caused by a structural defect in the knee or a biomechanical factor that puts too much stress on your kneecap during high-impact activities.

 Some of the most common symptoms include: